-And after the city asked Open Space to deal with graffiti on its own property in Helmcken Alley, the organization invited local artist Cameron Kidd to cre-
+And after the city asked Open Space to deal with graffiti on its own property in Helmcken Alley, the organization invited local artist Cameron Kidd to create a mural.

-'We're wanting to activate more of these spaces," said program co-ordinator Doug Jarvis.
+"We're wanting to activate more of these spaces," said program co-ordinator Doug Jarvis.